VDrift/vdrift/README.md

 A nVidia GeForce 7-series or ATI Radeon X1000-Series card is recommended in order to enable all the visual effects.
-By reducing or disabling some of the display options, it should be possible to play VDrift with a nVidia GeForce 2 or better.
+By reducing or disabling some of the display options, it should be possible to play VDrift with a nVidia GeForce 2 or an ATI Radeon 7000.

 HDD
 ---